grid-line

 "Skylight social" growth chart

-“Skylight Social” is the latest decentralized social media platform to see a search spike.
+“Skylight Social” is the latest decentralized social media platform to see search spikes.

 Like Bluesky, Skylight Social runs on the AT Protocol.
 So users’ content and connections exist on the protocol rather than the platform.